[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 service_name = db.get("service_name").strip()

-# Use the python-oracledb Thin mode URL scheme
+# Use the URL scheme for python-oracledb Thin mode

 SQLALCHEMY_DATABASE_URL = f"oracle+oracledb://{user}:{password}@{host}:{port}/?service_name={service_name}"